-Academic Opportunity Programs, which includes HEOP and the HWS AOP program, is an academic support program that by nature is fluid in its operation by creating (or enhancing) a web of support for first generation and traditionally underrepresented populations in higher education.
-Our program population is made up of HEOP (75%) and HWS AOP students (25%) approximately 90.
-In addition to program students, Academic Opportunity Programs is and has traditionally supported non-program students as the need arises.
-Many of our non-program students arrive to us by referral from faculty and fellow students.
-Program students now enjoy an 80% or higher graduation and retention rate.
+Academic Opportunity Programs, which includes HEOP and the HWS AOP program, is an access and academic support program that by nature is fluid in its operation by creating a web of support for first generation and traditionally underrepresented populations in higher education.
+Our program population is made up of HEOP (75%) and HWS AOP students (25%) totaling approximately 90.
+The Arthur O. Eve Higher Education Opportunity Program (HEOP) is funded by the New York State Department of Education and Hobart and William Smith Colleges.
+Program students now enjoy an 90% or higher graduation and retention rate.

-HEOP is regarded as one of the most successful programs of its type in the nation based upon student achievement and graduation rates according to the Teagel Foundation.
+HEOP is regarded as one of the most successful academic access and support programs of its type in the nation based upon student achievement and graduation rates according to the Teagel Foundation.

 Academic, personal, financial and career counseling: The Academic Opportunity Program staff can assist its students by providing essential counseling and advising support in the areas of academic, financial aid and social support.
 The staff also works closely with students to help them take advantage of many other campus resources available such as Career Services, the Counseling Center, faculty advisers, and the Center for Teaching and Learning.

 Tutorials: Tutoring and academic support is provided by both Academic Opportunity Program staff and through the Colleges' Center for Teaching and Learning.

 Full-need financial aid package: Financial aid is provided through a combination of grants, loans and work.
 First-year students also receive assistance in purchasing their books and supplies.